Welcome to

 Further Melody (Minimalism and Riffs and Hooks)

-Our Physical Education curriculum for Year 7, 8, and 9 students aims to foster holistic development, encompassing physical, social, cognitive, and emotional growth.
+It encompasses physical, social, cognitive, and emotional growth.
 We are committed to inclusivity, ensuring that all students have the opportunity to participate and thrive in a supportive environment.

 Each half term, students will engage in a variety of sports, including invasion games, net and wall games, and striking and fielding activities.
 This diverse curriculum is designed to enhance physical literacy and competence, ensuring that every student develops a broad range of skills and enjoys the benefits of an active lifestyle.